 All homes should be fitted with electrical safety switches.
 These devices are installed in the home power switchboard and turn electricity off when an electric shock or fault develops in wiring or appliances.
-A registered electrician (see AS /NZS 60335.1) must install this equipment.
+A registered electrician must install this equipment.

-• testing safety switches every three months.
-Push the safety switch TEST button - if it fails, have a licensed electrician check it

-- not locating power points or electrical appliances near water unless specifically designed for the purpose - providing sufficient power points.
+- test safety switches every three months.
+Push the safety switch TEST button if it fails, have a licensed electrician check it - do not place power points or electrical appliances near water unless specifically designed for the purpose - provide sufficient power points.
 Overloading can occur if too many cords are connected to outlets designed for only one or two plugs.
-Use power boards with in-built safety devices to avoid a power outlet overload - positioning electrical outlets, in the kitchen, close to work surfaces where appliances are used but away from the sink area - keeping plants and trees trimmed and away from power lines - using a licensed electrician if you need electrical wiring or repairs, no matter how minor the job.
+Use power boards with in-built safety devices to avoid a power outlet overload - position electrical outlets, in the kitchen, close to work surfaces where appliances are used but away from the sink area - keep plants and trees trimmed and away from power lines - use a licensed electrician if you need electrical wiring or repairs, no matter how minor the job.